 One area looking to new innovation using the blockchain is the cross-border money movement in multi-commodity trading business, which is very complex.
 There are a number of stakeholders, intermediaries and banks operating together to make deals happen.
 The supply chain deals are massive in value and happen very frequently.

-“Many traditional banks have recently exited trade finance sector because it's simply too risky for them,” said Ali Amirliravi, CEO of LGR Global of Switzerland.
+“Many traditional banks have recently exited trade finance sector because it's simply too risky for them,” said Ali Amirliravi, CEO of LGR Global.
 “The banks that stay have no incentive to optimize the inefficient processes, that’s because as the companies are working to gather up all the required documentation and address the compliance needs, the banks are sitting back and charging interest - they actually don’t care how long it takes, it’s the trading companies that have to pay the extra fees.

 "It gets even worse in what we call the 'Silk Road Countries'- the areas between Europe, Central Asia and China.
 Here you really see big differences within the supply chains and they also have to deal with large number of different currencies.
 You’ve got some companies that are using all manual, paper based processes and others that are moving into digital - there’s no standardization and that’s a real problem."

 Ali Amirliravi’s LGR Global is a member of the Silk Road Chamber of International Commerce - an international association with the aim of increasing trade amongst members and states.

 “These issues outlined are brought up frequently at the high-level meetings of the chamber of commerce,” said Amirliravi .
 “The influence of my own experience in the industry mixed with the stories of other stakeholders really pushed me to start to create end-to-end digital system.
 We are building a better way to do things, one that is faster, cheaper and more transparent for all parties involved. “